lucasgleba/zkSubleq/readme.md

 **Subleq?**

 Given three operands A, B, C
-- _sub_: Set `Memory\[B\] -= Memory\[A\]`.
+- _sub_: Set `Memory[B] -= Memory[A]`.
 - _leq_: If the new value is less than or equal to 0, set `ProgramCounter = C`.
 Otherwise `ProgramCounter += 1`.

 There is only one instruction, so no opcodes are needed.
 Other than the program counter (aka instruction pointer), there are no registers.

 ## How does it work?

-In order to make zk-SNARKs possible, the state of the machine is Merkleized; only the memory slots involved in a given steps are passed as input.
+In order to make zk-SNARKs possible, the state of the machine is Merkleized; only the memory slots involved in a given step are passed as input signals.
 For VMs with a large memory, passing the entire state would be impractical.
 The same applies to running the machine on-chain.

 ![zkSubleq Merkleization graph](zkSubleq_merkle.jpg)